gsominsk/ai-trading-tool/memory-bank/progress.md

 ## Recent Progress (Last 10 Entries)

+[2025-08-09 00:02:00] - **Hierarchical Tracing Refactoring Completed**: Successfully refactored the logging system to implement hierarchical tracing. `TraceGenerator` was simplified, and `MarketDataService` was updated to propagate `trace_id` to sub-operations.
+All tests were fixed and are now passing.
 [2025-08-08 22:52:00] - **Phase 4 (TradingCycle Refactoring) Completed**: Successfully refactored the `TradingCycle` to improve its architecture.
 Key achievements include: decoupling file I/O via a new `TradeLogRepository`, replacing all `print` statements with structured logging, and improving error handling with specific exceptions.
 All 288 unit and integration tests pass, confirming the stability of the changes.

 [2025-08-06 23:31:39] - The implementation plan for Phase 3 has been updated to include a detailed breakdown of the OMS persistence refactoring.
 All planning and documentation are now aligned.